zs-barnes/sicp-exercises/chapter1.md

 x is the start and y is the end.
 There doesn't seem to be a difference is timing for numbers at 1000 or 1,000,000, but there is at 1 billion and 1 trillion.
 I'm guessing that due to the improvements in hardware since this book was written, there is now hardly a difference for comparsions between search-for-primes at 10 and 1000.

-Here is the output for the three smallest primes larger than 1000.
+Output for the three smallest primes larger than 1000.

 ```
 (search-for-primes 1000 1100)